 For some babies the restricted movement of their tongue, due to a tongue-tie, can make latching and staying attached to the breast difficult.
+This can lead to:

+- sore nipples

+- · long feeds

-This can lead to sore nipples, long feeds, sometimes colic, or poor weight gain when the milk is not removed properly from the breast.
+- · sometimes colic, or

+- poor weight gain when the milk is not removed properly from the breast.

-Sometimes bottle fed babies will experience feeding difficulties related to tongue-tie.
+Sometimes bottle fed babies will have feeding difficulties related to tongue-tie.
 They may benefit from the procedure when other supportive measures to improve bottle feeding have been unsuccessful.

-To make sure tongue-ties are not divided unnecessarily, Kent Tongue-tie Service will only take referrals once your baby has had a full feeding assessment and plan of care from a Kent Community Health Foundation Trust (KCHFT) Specialist Infant Feeding Service or another agreed provider.
+The Kent Tongue-tie Service will only take referrals once your baby has had a full feeding assessment and plan of care from a Kent Community Health Foundation Trust (KCHFT) Specialist Infant Feeding Service or another agreed provider.
+This is to make sure tongue-ties are only divided when needed.